All Episodes

 I work with people with disabilities, and the way you've explained the impact on hearing personally has given me some insight to work with my patients.

-But my question was knowing what you said with me about your cochlear implant, have you had any concern in regards that the implant might affect the quality or loudness of your speech, that your voice could possibly change from that feedback we get from hearing our own voice?
+But my question was: knowing what you shared with me about your cochlear implant, have you had any concern in regards to the implant might affect the quality or loudness of your speech that your voice could possibly change from that feedback we get from hearing our own voice?

 Let me tell you what was happening.

-For example, the the ventilation fan in a room didn't sound as loud to me.
+For example, the ventilation fan in a room didn't sound as loud to me.

-So I'd I'd call a company, say there's something wrong with the fan.
+So I'd call a company and say, there's something wrong with the fan.

 It's not working right.